- Difference between leasehold and freehold properties

 Freehold Property Ownership

-- Property stays in the family, passed on to an heir when the owner passes away
+- The freehold property will stay in the family and will pass on to an heir when the owner passes away.

-- The owner can sell or lease their freehold property in Dubai at their own discretion
+- The owner can sell, lease or occupy their freehold property in Dubai at their discretion.

 Cons of buying freehold property in Dubai

-- Landowners (freeholders) of freehold property in Dubai are responsible for maintenance of the property.
-For example, if the owner has leased the property, he/she will be responsible for structural repairs
+- Freehold owners in Dubai will be responsible for the maintenance and upkeep of the property.
+For instance, if the owner has leased the property to a tenant, the foreigner will be responsible for any major repairs or maintenance.

 At the end of the day, both options have their perks.
-It really boils down to what you need from your property investment.
-So do your due diligence to ensure you make a decision that you won’t regret in the long term.
+It comes down to what you need from your property investment.
+So do your due diligence and research to ensure you make the right decision!